PeppeL-G/bagawork/docs/src/routes/(default)/glossary/+page.md

 ## JavaScript
 An app has to be implemented in a programming language.
-JavaScript (<abbr title="JavaScript">JS</abbr>) is a programming language.
+JavaScript (<abbr title="JavaScript">JS</abbr>) is such a programming language.
 The BagaWork framework is implemented in JS, so an app using the BagaWork framework must also be implemented in JS.

 ## JS